RelevanceAI/RelevanceAI-readme-docs/migration_details.md

 # Migration Details How-to

-We aim to migrate our docs to be updated via ReadMe's API in a Git-driven manner.
+We aim to migrate our docs_template to be updated via ReadMe's API in a Git-driven manner.

-Due to the fact that exported ReadMe docs are in `[block]` format as generated through manual creation vs Markdown, it becomes difficult to maintain docs in a Git-driven manner.
+Due to the fact that exported ReadMe docs_template are in `[block]` format as generated through manual creation vs Markdown, it becomes difficult to maintain docs_template in a Git-driven manner.
 See [here](./examples/quickstart_block_format.md) for example `[block]` format.
-Therefore, a manual migration step  is initially needed to import, and update/re-sync docs for future updates.
+Therefore, a manual migration step  is initially needed to import, and update/re-sync docs_template for future updates.

-This repo is set up to sync all files in the [docs](./docs) folder with our ReadMe domain [here](https://docs.relevance.ai/docs) using the `rdme` client.
+This repo is set up to sync all files in the [docs_template](./docs_template) folder with our ReadMe domain [here](https://docs_template.relevance.ai/docs_template) using the `rdme` client.

 A small script has been prepared to help keep this repo's assets synced to a ReadMe doc version reflective of the latest version of the SDK.